apache/yunikorn-site/src/pages/community/events.md

 There will also plenty of time to discuss community related things that are not on the agenda.

 ---

-Past Meetups
----

 **4:30pm - 5:30pm, PST, Feb 16, 2022**

 We are hosting an Apache YuniKorn (Incubating) meetup on Wednesday February 16.
 Come join us!
 Since our first meetup held in November last year, lots of new development has happened in the community.
 We are excited to have three talks lined up!
-Add this event to your calendar: [:calendar:](https://calendar.google.com/calendar/u/0/r/eventedit/copy/N21jYmxiYWx0c211M2pvMTIydDZxZ2s5ajAgYXBhY2hlLnl1bmlrb3JuQG0/Y2hlbnlhemhhbmdjaGVueWFAZ21haWwuY29t?cid=YXBhY2hlLnl1bmlrb3JuQGdtYWlsLmNvbQ)
+Add this event to your calendar: [calendar]

 Erica Lin, Luna Xu, and Sean Gorsky from Sync Computing will present their work on Spark autotuner and orchestrator.
 Description: